kyma-project/runtime-watcher/README.md

 Runtime Watcher also allows to requeue other custom resources, config maps with specific labels, or Secrets in KCP.
 It could watch changes corresponding to **spec**, or **status** of specified Group Version Kind. <!--TBD: Tutorial how to set up that-->

+## Components

-The workflow of Runtime Watcher consists of the following elements:
+The workflow of Runtime Watcher includes the following main components:

 - Watcher custom resource (CR)
 - Runtime Watcher